MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/manage-apps.md

 1. Select **Manage apps**.
 1. Select the app you want to unblock, from the request by users column.
 1. Select **Manage requests**.
-Based on the app settings and permission policies, a dialog box appears with the steps to approve user requests.
+Based on the way an app is blocked, a dialog box appears with the steps to approve user requests.

 <!---Follow the steps to allow the app: